ComputeCanada/software-stack/doc/easybuild.md

 if (not found) then
         local error_message = [[
         We did not find a suitable license for Matlab.
 If you have access to one, you can create the file $HOME/.licenses/matlab.lic with the license information.
-If you think you should have access to one as    part of your institution, please write to support@computecanada.ca so that we can configure it.
+If you think you should have access to one as    part of your institution, please write to support@tech.alliancecan.ca that we can configure it.

         Nous n’avons pas trouve de licence utilisable pour Matlab.
 Si vous avez acces a une licence de Matlab, vous pouvez creer le fichier $HOME/.licenses/matlab.lic avec l’information de la licence.
-Si vous    pensez que vous devriez automatiquement avoir acces a une licence via votre institution, veuillez ecrire a support@calculcanada.ca pour que nous puissions la configurer.
+Si vous    pensez que vous devriez automatiquement avoir acces a une licence via votre institution, veuillez ecrire a support@tech.alliancecan.ca pour que nous puissions la configurer.
         ]]
         LmodError(error_message)
 end